Training Area 10 gets new facility

+A new land ship, located at Training Area 10, was recently completed and will open in the spring, said Trenton Lykes, director, Transportation Management Training Department, T-School.

+A ribbon cutting to mark the opening has not been scheduled, he added.

-The land ship, completed in February, is designed primarily as a vehicle transport vessel with tie-downs inside and ramps at both ends.
-It will allow Soldiers and others to conduct “roll-on, roll-off” training meant to simulate actual operations in which vehicles are driven onto vessels, secured, and then driven off.
+The land ship is designed to simulate a vehicle transport vessel with tie-downs inside and ramps at both ends.
+It will allow Soldiers and others to conduct “roll-on, roll-off” training simulating operations in which vehicles are driven onto vessels, secured and driven off.
 It is roughly 80 feet long and 25 feet wide.

+In addition to the land ship, TA 10 features fuselages for C-17 and C130 aircraft as well as flat-deck rail cars.
+All are used to train troops in the loading and off-loading of cargo and equipment.

+TA 10 is located just off B Avenue between 2nd and 5th streets.
+It is primarily used to train 88N transportation management coordinators.

 |Date Taken: